RWWoods/note-taker/README.md

 ## Usage

-To use this app, follow this link to the deployed app: https://git.heroku.com/secret-lowlands-91904.git and click the link in the middle to open your notes page, then using the input area on the write, add a title and content to a new note.
+To use this app, follow [this link](https://secret-lowlands-91904.herokuapp.com/) to the deployed app.
+Click the link in the middle to open your notes page, then using the input area on the write, add a title and content to a new note.
 Use the floppydisk icon in the top right once you have a title and content to save the note.
 You can select notes you have previously saved from the list on the left, or make a new note with the plus icon in the top right.
 If you no longer need a note, use the red trashcan icon to delete it.

 Below is a screenshot demonstrating what the deployed notes page might look like.
 ![screenshot of app](/images/screenshot.png)